-- Operate 7 Feeding America Backpack programs at Cook, Gibson, Union Cross, Konnoak and Middle Fork elementary schools, Hanes middle school, and Parkland High, serving nearly 400 students every weekend, providing more than 50,000 meals throughout the school year.
+- Operate 8 Feeding America Backpack programs at Cook, Gibson, Union Cross, Konnoak and Middle Fork elementary schools, Hanes and Jefferson middle schools, and Parkland High, serving more than 300 students every weekend, providing more 40,000 meals throughout the school year.

 - Raised awareness of childhood hunger issues by working with students at Wake Forest University and through speaking engagements at civic and church groups

-- Involved hundreds of employees from major area businesses such as Wells Fargo and BB&T in packing events
+- Involved hundreds of employees from major area businesses such as Wake Forest Baptist Health, Wells Fargo, Novant Health, Syngenta and BB&T in packing events

 - Hosted community packing events with volunteers from community groups such as the Young Lawyers and Girl Scouts